 Physics-related attributes (non-motion physics)

 New actor attributes may be created and removed using the (+) and (-) buttons on the bottom left of the attributes pane.
 The newly created attribute will appear highlighted near the bottom of the attributes list.
-These attributes can accessed from the rules editor, and be changed via the Save Attribute behavior unless otherwise noted.
+These attributes can be accessed from the rules editor, and changed via the Change Attribute behavior unless otherwise noted.

 As mentioned earlier, modifying an actor prototype affects all corresponding instances of this actor.
 You can customize specific actor instances as you like by double-clicking an actor instance.
 If you select an actor instance, the rules editor will initially be locked so that you do not accidentally modify the logic of your actor instance to differ from its prototype.
 However, you can simply click on the lock icon to unlock the space and allow editing.
 You can revert to the prototype’s rules by pressing the Revert to Prototype button at the top of the rules editor.
 You can modify the attributes of an actor instance without needing to unlock the attributes pane.
 You can revert individual attributes by selecting an attribute and pressing the Revert to Prototype button at the top of the attributes pane.